 Linum lewisii.
 This drought tolerant perennial forms clumps of tall, slender stems with narrow, inconspicuous leaves.
 The plants are crowned with clusters of lovely, pale blue, cup-shaped flowers.
 Use Lewis Flax in xeriscaping schemes or in larger containers - it is hardy and durable.
 Plants grow to around 90cm (36") tall and bloom from mid to late summer.
 The stems make an interesting and airy touch to flower arrangements.
 This plant is often used for erosion control and its seed capsules are attractive to wild birds.
 All flax varieties can become established in the right conditions by spreading their seeds.
 However, they do not spread by rhizomes and are not considered noxious or weedy.

 The Linum species we offer are annual flowering flax.
 They are beautiful and easy and suitable for large containers.
 Linum grandiflorum is native to Algeria.
 Linum usitatissimum is thought to be native to central Asia.
+All species are attractive to pollinators and other beneficial insects.
+Continue reading below for tips on how to grow Linum from seed.

 Season & Zone